Hard-Label Black-Box Attacks on 3D Point Clouds: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We introduce a more challenging yet practical black-box hard-label setting for 3D point cloud attacks, without resorting to any details of victim models.
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce a more challenging yet practical hard-label black-box setting for 3D point cloud attacks, without resorting to any details of victim models.
 To achieve this, we propose a novel attack paradigm based on learnable class-aware decision boundaries in the spectral domain by iteratively querying and optimizing adversarial point cloud samples. \item To construct the class-aware decision boundary, we propose to fuse point clouds of different classes in the graph spectral domain, aiming to alleviate geometric distortion caused by the straightforward coordinate-wise fusion.
-In particular, we develop a learnable spectrum-fusion method, which trains and collects desirable fusion weights to generate high-quality initial boundary clouds. \item To further optimize the boundary cloud along the decision boundary, we propose iterative walking in both the spatial and spectral domains with further curvature-aware geometric optimization designs, so as to effectively and efficiently search for the optimal cloud with the least and imperceptible perturbation. \item Extensive experiments over widely adopted benchmarks and 3D models demonstrate that, in even the more challenging hard-label setting, our proposed attack method still achieves 100\% of attack success rates with competitive perturbation sizes compared to existing attack methods in easier white-/black-box settings. \end{itemize}
+In particular, we develop a learnable spectrum-fusion method, which trains and collects desirable fusion weights to generate high-quality initial boundary clouds. \item To further optimize the boundary cloud along the decision boundary, we propose iterative walking in both the spatial and spectral domains with further curvature-aware geometric optimization designs, so as to effectively and efficiently search for the optimal cloud with the least and imperceptible perturbation. \item Extensive experiments over widely adopted benchmarks and 3D models demonstrate that, in even the more challenging hard-label setting, our proposed attack method still achieves competitive balance between imperceptibility and efficiency (as in Table~\ref{tab:intro}) compared to existing attack methods in easier white-/black-box settings. \end{itemize}